 The announcement of the FY 2015 program is expected to be released in early 2015, and the anticipated proposal deadline will likely be in March 2015.

-Information on education grants that were awarded in FY 2012 and FY 2013 can be found here.
+Information on education grants that were awarded in FY 2012 and FY 2013 can be found online. (link is no longer active.)

 Drexel University, Philadelphia, Pa. ($56,931)